User37som/https-github.com-moxskull-NoCheatZ-4/README.md

 * ConVarTester : Test and detect players using old ConVar bypassers. **Can link the value to the server if the ConVar exists on the server**
 * EyeAnglesTester : Provides good detection against badly coded aimbots and spinhacks.
 * JumpTester : Detects bunnyhop programs and scripts (**Is able to make the difference**)
-* ShotTester : Detects crosshair triggerbots and robotic shot button spam.
+* AutoAttackTester : Detects robotic shot button spam.
 * SpamChangeNameTester : Detects when a players changes his name too often (_Is now fixed internally by the Source Engine_)
 * SpamConnectTester : Detects when a client is flooding the connection (Trying to connect and disconnect too much)
 * SpeedTester : Detects SpeedHacks using CUserCmd and tickrate ratio.